liuwill/go-data-structure/README.md

 The Promise[6] object represents the eventual completion (or failure) of an asynchronous operation, and its resulting value.

+### Bloom filter

+A Bloom filter[7] is a space-efficient probabilistic data structure, conceived by Burton Howard Bloom in 1970, that is used to test whether an element is a member of a set.
+False positive matches are possible, but false negatives are not – in other words, a query returns either "possibly in set" or "definitely not in set".
+Elements can be added to the set, but not removed (though this can be addressed with a "counting" filter); the more elements that are added to the set, the larger the probability of false positives.

 [1]: https://en.wikipedia.org/wiki/Radix_sort  "Radix Sort"